Are you an unmarried parent worried about your legal custody rights?

 Therefore, it’s necessary to take steps to protect your rights.

-First, you need to file a complaint about custody, visitation, and support.
+First, you need to file a complaint about custody, your visitation schedule, and support.
 If you haven’t already established paternity, you need to include a claim for paternity in your complaint.

 Next, you will need to serve the other parent with the court action.
 Do this by hiring a process server or have a friend, or family member, give the papers to the other parent.